ByAU

 Step-by-Step Approach

-1. Define Asset Types & Economy Model
+1. Understanding Asset Types and the Economy Model

-6. Engage Community & Governance
+6. Engage Community & Governance.

 Example: A Fantasy RPG with Player-Owned Land & Characters